cloudflare/workers-docs/build-an-application/tutorials/build-a-slack-bot.md

 Let's walk through the code so that we understand how it works.
 First, we'll import the `Router` class from `router.js`.
 In `handleRequest`, we instantiate a new instance of `Router`, setting to the variable `r`.
 The `Router` class makes use of a few functions to allow you to quickly and easily set up request handling: the `post` method, as you might expect, takes in a path string, and a function handler, to say "when a client sends an HTTP `POST` to the path `/lookup`, call the `lookup` function".

 We have two `POST` routes we want to handle: `/lookup` and `/webhook`.
-Both of our new routes will point to corresponding functions, `lookup` and `webhook` – we haven't quite set those up, but we'll do that soon!
+Both of our new routes will point to corresponding functions, `lookup` and `webhook` – the two _function handlers_ that we'll set up soon.

 Once our routes are set up, we need to actually handle the incoming request, which is available under the variable `request`.
 The `route` function on our router takes in a `request` argument, and returns a `response`.
 Note that we're able to use great JS features like async/await inside of our Workers application, thanks to Workers' V8 runtime: since `r.route` returns a Promise, we can write `await r.route(request)` to set `response` to the result of the resolved Promise..

 If we _don't_ find a matching route (for instance, if someone requests the path `/admin`), we should return a response with a status code of 404.
 Our `handleRequest` checks to see if `response` is `undefined`, and if it is, it sets `response` to a new `Response` with the body text "Not found", and a status code of 404.

 Finally, we return the `response`, whether it's a match from our router, or a 404, back to the `fetch` event.
-The result will be *either* a handled API route, or a plain HTTP response.
+The result will be _either_ a handled API route, or a plain HTTP response.

 This request/response pattern makes it really straightforward to understand _how_ requests are routed in your Workers application.
-We're *almost* done with this file: to complete it, we need to actually define the corresponding function handlers for our routes.
+We're _almost_ done with this file: to complete it, we need to actually define the corresponding function handlers for our routes.
 In this tutorial, we'll define those handlers in `src/handlers`:

 ```
 mkdir -p src/handlers